CharlieInRain/docs-site/docs/smart-chain/developer/bind/tokens-cross-chain.md

 # Cross-chain Token Management

-The dual-chain architecture of Binance Chain & Binance Smart Chain empowers you to build your own decentralized apps while also taking advantage of the fast trading performance offered on Binance DEX (decentralized exchange).
+The dual-chain architecture of BNB Beacon Chain & BNB Smart Chain empowers you to build your own decentralized apps while also taking advantage of the fast trading performance offered on Binance DEX (decentralized exchange).
 The native cross-chain communication mechanism allows tokens to be transferred between BC and BSC easily.

-Binance Smart Chain and Binance Chain work together to ensure that one token can circulate in both formats with confirmed total supply and be used in different use cases.
+BNB Smart Chain and BNB Beacon Chain work together to ensure that one token can circulate in both formats with confirmed total supply and be used in different use cases.

 ## BEP2/BEP8 Token Owner